chirag23177/Bank-Management-System/README.md

    View your personal details, accounts, transactions, and loans on the dashboard.
 3. **Fund Transfer:**
    Navigate to the **Transfer Funds** page using the dedicated button, enter your source account, destination account, and the amount, and then execute the transfer.
+4. **Open New Account:**
+Open a new account by selecting a branch and bank, and specifying a starting balance.

 ### For Employees:
 1. **Login:**